 The Ring Nebula M57: A Cosmic Smoke Ring in Lyra

 Tucked between two stars in the small constellation Lyra lies one of the most iconic objects in the night sky: the Ring Nebula, also known as Messier 57 (M57).
-It looks like a tiny, ghostly smoke ring hanging in space — and in a very real sense, that's exactly what it is.
+It looks like a tiny, ghostly smoke ring hanging in space, and in a very real sense, that's exactly what it is.
 This is what happens when a star like our Sun reaches the end of its life and gently exhales its outer layers into the cosmos.

 What Is the Ring Nebula?

-M57 is a planetary nebula — a glowing shell of ionized gas expelled by a dying star.
+M57 is a planetary nebula, a glowing shell of ionized gas expelled by a dying star.
 Despite the name, planetary nebulae have nothing to do with planets.
 The term dates back to early telescopic observers who thought these round, fuzzy objects resembled the disks of distant planets.

 The Ring Nebula sits about 2,300 light-years from Earth.
 The shell you see is roughly one light-year across and is expanding outward at about 20 kilometers per second.
-At the center, a tiny white dwarf — the exposed core of the original star — blasts the surrounding gas with ultraviolet radiation, causing it to glow in vivid colors.
+At the center, a tiny white dwarf, the exposed core of the original star, blasts the surrounding gas with ultraviolet radiation, causing it to glow in vivid colors.

 How to Find M57

-Finding the Ring Nebula is wonderfully straightforward, which is one reason it's such a popular target for beginners:
+See on Amazon →Finding the Ring Nebula is wonderfully straightforward, which is one reason it's such a popular target for beginners:

 - Locate Vega, the brilliant blue-white star almost directly overhead on summer evenings.
-Vega is the brightest star in Lyra and one of the brightest in the entire sky — you can't miss it.
+Vega is the brightest star in Lyra and one of the brightest in the entire sky, you can't miss it.

 - Identify the small parallelogram of fainter stars that forms the body of Lyra, just south of Vega.